didiercrunch/ecrypto/README.md

-# ecrypto
+# Filou
+>  cryptogra **phy** | **loo** phole

-ecrypto is in devlopment.
+Filou is in devlopment.
 It is not yet a super hyper cool program but we are going there.

-###  name
+## the name

-*ecrypto* really sucks.
-Let's find a better name.

-*  *ecrypto* (easy-crypto)
-*  *nfc* (npm for cryptography)
-*  *monsieur gustave*  one needs to watch the Grand Budapest Hotel
+*Filou* was my brother nickname.
+He died the 9th octobre 2014.
+This program is dedicated to his memory.

 ## Use case

-ecrypto is the *npm* for cryptography.
+Filou is the *npm* for cryptography.
 It revolutionizes the way the people use cryptography on a everyday use.
 The general design is to do what programs like *npm* did for dependencies management but for cryptography.

-ecrypto user interface is a command line user interface (*CLI*) and its source code.
+Filou user interface is a command line user interface (*CLI*) and its source code.
 For us, the readability of the source code is as important as the functionality of the software.

-###  using ecrypto
+###  using filou

 #### creating keys

-The first thing you want to do when using ecrypto is to create your personal private-public key pair.  your keys will be kept in your `~/.ecrypto` directory.
+The first thing you want to do when using filou is to create your personal private-public key pair.  your keys will be kept in your `~/.filou` directory.

 ~~~
-ecrypto createkey
+filou createkey
 ~~~

 Then, you might want to publish your public key to the public repository

 ~~~
-ecrypto publish -email alice@lechef.com
+filou publish -email alice@lechef.com
 ~~~

 #### encrypting file